Fonta1n3/FullyNoded/QuestionsAnswersFN.md

 2. then open a terminal and paste in `sudo -u $(whoami) /usr/local/bin/brew services start tor'
 3. when installing tor and brew things can go wrong with permissions, if they do it should be onbvious in the tor.log

+**Service start/stop**
+I would just change the way you launch Tor from simply `tor` to `brew services start tor` and explain that way Tor will always launch automatically, to stop tor `brew services stop tor`.

+**Set permissions right**
+the proper way to add permissions to your hidden service directory (which is missing from the readme guide) is chmod 700 /usr/local/var/lib/tor/standup/main where /usr/local/var/lib/tor/standup/main represents the HiddenServiceDir in your torrc.
 ## Question
 I have FN on an iPad and bitcoin Core node running on a Macbook.<br/>
 I've reconfigured `Tor` following the guidelines [here](https://github.com/Fonta1n3/FullyNoded#connecting-over-tor-mac)